mperham/blog/content/post/2019/sidekiq-60.md

 For a decade, all major Unix systems have offered init tooling that handle these concerns automatically for the developer and sysadmin.
 For the last five years [I've blogged about and recommended against](/2014/09/22/dont-daemonize-your-daemons/) using these flags and
 Sidekiq has provided [example systemd and upstart configuration files](https://github.com/mperham/sidekiq/tree/master/examples) since day one.
-No more excuses, good riddence.
+No more excuses, good riddance.

 ## Logging